 Oracle’s information-asset classification determines corporate data-security requirements for Oracle-managed systems.
-Oracle policies and standards provide global guidance for appropriate controls designed to protect the confidentiality, integrity, and availability of corporate data in accordance with the data classification.
-Required mechanisms are designed to be commensurate with the nature of the corporate data being protected.
-For example, security requirements are greater for data that is sensitive or valuable, such as cloud systems, source code and employment records.
+Oracle policies provide global guidance for appropriate controls designed to protect corporate, cloud and customer data in accordance with the data classification.

 Oracle’s corporate security controls can be grouped into three categories: administrative, physical, and technical security controls.

 Encryption is the process of rendering data unreadable without the specific key to decrypt the data.
 Oracle’s Information Protection Policy defines high-level requirements for protecting data via encryption when data is at rest (in storage) on laptops, devices, and removable media.

 Oracle has corporate standards that define the approved cryptographic algorithms and protocols.
 Oracle products and services are required to only use up-to-date versions of approved security-related implementations, as guided by industry practice.
 Oracle modifies these standards as the industry and technology evolve, to enforce, for example, the timely deprecation of weaker encryption algorithms.